 Rigpa Shedra is open to all students, whether interested in following the complete curriculum, or joining for only one year to boost your study and practice.

-From January 2021, both newer students and more experienced students will have the chance to immerse themselves in the study of Longchenpa’s Finding Rest in the Nature of Mind, using a wonderful new translation by Padmakara.
+From January 2021, both newer students and more experienced students will have the chance to immerse themselves in the study of Longchenpa’s Finding Rest in the Nature of Mind, a teaching of the Great Perfection, using a wonderful new translation by Padmakara.

-Finding rest in the Nature of Mind, Longchenpa’s classic Buddhist manual for attaining liberation, teaches us how to familiarize ourselves with our most basic nature—pristine and empty awareness.
+Finding rest in the Nature of Mind, a teaching of the Great Perfection, or in Tibetan: Dzogpachenpo Semnyi Ngalso, Longchenpa’s classic Buddhist manual for attaining liberation, teaches us how to familiarize ourselves with our most basic nature—pristine and empty awareness.
 It is a lamrim text in the Nyingma lineage, presenting the entire scope of the Buddhist view combined with pith instructions for pointing out the nature of one’s mind.

 Written in the fourteenth century, this text is the first volume of Longchenpa’s Trilogy of Rest, a work within the Tibetan Dzogchen tradition.
 It is a profound and comprehensive presentation of the Buddhist view and path that combines a scholastic expository method with direct pith instructions designed for serious practitioners.
 Jetsün Khandro Rinpoche therefore classifies this text as a mengak lam rim text.
 The subject matter covers both sutra and tantra.

 In 2020 we studied the first four chapters of the text, which present the first part of Longchenpa’s brilliant explanation of key sutra teachings, going deep into the four thoughts that turn the mind away from samsara.